 Research/Interests: Rhetorical Theory and Practice, Writing Centers, Writing in the Disciplines, Computers and Composition, American Cultural Studies.

-Areas of Interest: Community writing projects, Women’s and Gender Studies, Asian Studies, composition and writing studies, travel, graphic novels, Korean women’s literature, classic monster movies.
+Areas of Interest: Community writing projects, Women’s Studies, Asian women’s literature, classic monster movies.

-Before joining the CWE, Alicia enjoyed working for the Women’s and Gender Studies Program.
-She always likes meeting students, faculty, and staff from across campus and learning about their interests.
+Before joining the CWE, Alicia enjoyed working for the Women’s and Gender Studies Program at Montclair State.
+She likes meeting students, faculty and staff from across campus and learning about their interests.
 Alicia thinks stories and storytelling are a fascinating and powerful part of our lives, both in their hearing and telling.
 She encourages writers at all levels to make use of the CWE, for all kinds of writing.
-Alicia really likes Korean food, good books on rainy days, and spending time near the ocean.

-Areas of Expertise: composition writing, creative writing, song writing, creative arts
+Subjects/Areas of Expertise: composition writing, creative writing, songwriting, creative arts

 Alice Freddi Beresin